-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on December 13, 2009 the landlord served the tenants with the Notice of Direct Request Proceeding via registered mail.
-Section 90 of the Act considers documents served via mail to be received on the fifth day after mailing.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on December 14, 2009 the landlord served the tenants with the Notice of Direct Request Proceeding via registered mail.

 Based on the written submissions of the landlord, I find that the tenants have been served with the Dispute Resolution Direct Request Proceeding documents.